Toronto–York Spadina subway extension: Construction

 The estimated cost was $2.09 billion in 2006, which have been escalated to $2.63 billion considering costs at the year of occurrence.
 The Province of Ontario deposited $870 million into the Move Ontario Trust.
 The federal government committed $697 million.
-The City of Toronto and the Regional Municipality of York committed to fund one-third of total project costs, with Toronto contributing $526 million and York Region contributing $352 million.
+The City of Toronto and York Region committed to fund one-third of total project costs, with Toronto contributing $526 million and York Region contributing $352 million.

 The first construction contract was awarded on February 27, 2008.
 Construction commenced in July 2008 with the relocation of sewers.
 The official ground breaking ceremony was held on November 27, 2009, with a planned opening date of 2015.
 The TTC purchased two tunnel boring machines in late 2010 from LOVAT Inc. (since acquired by Caterpillar Inc.) for $58.4 million to dig tunnels on this extension, and two more boring machines were delivered in early 2011.
 Tunnel boring for the extension began on June 17, 2011 and was completed on November 8, 2013.
 The TTC later reported that 1400000 m3 of material had been excavated, with over 54,000 concrete tunnel segments installed.